This was written in 2016 and, as we all know, things have changed quite a bit since then. I’ve updated it with relevant information!

 rbcYes, that’s right, you need a business bank account in some cases, especially if you register the business or incorporate.
 Wave, Paypal, and Square all allow you to use your name (and subsequently your personal bank account) as your business, but if you want to be a recognized business then you need to pay up the $100-odd dollars it takes to register and run a name search.
 Worth it!

 In terms of business banking, RBC appears to have one of the better options around – Free.
-Find out more about their current campaign.
 I had originally started using their $6/month account, but then switched to their e-account, as you can basically do all of your online transactions at no cost.
 For cheque deposits it hurts the pocket as you pay a per transaction fee, so I now have both – $6/month for chequing, and free for savings (you can use the debit card anywhere for free, online transfers and transactions for free, etc).
 Just bring your registration papers with you and you’ll walk out with everything you need.

 Call Direction (Phone Mailboxes)